Getting Started

 }

-For embedding a genuinely independent app (third-party bundled widget, demo embed), the escape hatch is subApp({ reason, def, ... }) with a lint-enforced rationale string.
-Don't reach for it to "isolate a complex component" — path-keyed reactivity gates each binding precisely regardless of nesting depth.
+For embedding a genuinely independent app (third-party bundled widget, an independent effect lifecycle), the escape hatch is a full child() boundary (or lazy() to load one asynchronously).
+Don't reach for it to "isolate a complex component" — the chunked-mask reactivity gates each binding precisely regardless of nesting depth.

 SSR